Is Bamboo Sustainable? – A Step by Step Guide

 The production of bamboo is still not as chemical-intensive as polyester, and the process is less costly compared to the production of cotton fabric (and uses fewer pesticides and chemicals compared to non-organic cotton).

-But is bamboo clothe truly eco-friendly and is it perfectly sustainable as many you might think?
+But is bamboo sustainable?
+Is it this truly eco-friendly fabric as many might think?
 No, it is not.
 There is still some way to go before we can label bamboo as a truly sustainable fabric – but let’s hope innovation and technology bring us there fast!

 Want to learn more about eco-textiles?